jweissman/nomos/README.md

 two great kindgoms, pious Umas and cruel Nel, fought a great war for control of these lands.

-And after many years of conflict, The wily general Alcasim of Nel, whom we call Polymetes, defeated his rival Aaqib of Umas, in a pitched battle on the sandy plains of Amdria in Nem'ea, finally ending the war...
+And after many years of conflict, The wily general Alcasim of Nel, whom we call Polymetes, defeated his rival Aaqib of Umas, in a pitched battle on the sandy plains of Emdria in Nem'ea, finally ending the war...

 To seal Polymetes refutation of Umas' claim to the hold of Nem'ea, he founded a fortress city astride the desert,